Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Backlash is an unwanted motion from connected parts that are not precisely aligned or fitted.
 Though couplings allow small amounts of backlash, it should be limited within the system‘s threshold.
 Excessive backlash causes a high level of misalignment, wear, mechanical stress, and even breakage.
 A backlash-free coupling is critical for motion control systems.
 In power transmission systems, backlash equates to power loss.

 Backlash can be minimized by replacing worn-out, loosely-fitted, and defective components.
 Check the coupling inserts, gear teeth, splines, rubber bushing, springs, bolts, and other parts for wear or loose-fitting.
 The hub and the key must have no unnecessary clearances with the shaft.
 Backlash can also be controlled by keeping the torque at a consistent speed and direction.
-Generally, flexible shaft couplings have more backlash than rigid couplings.
+Generally, flexible couplings have more backlash than rigid couplings.

 All shaft couplings have windup.
 Shaft coupling windup or torsional deflection occurs when the torque of one shaft is greater than that of the other, causing difference in angular displacement.
 This causes loss of motion, which leads to inaccurate positioning in motion control systems.